 Sometimes when I am traveling for longer periods the weather changes and I no longer need that sweater, wool scarf, swimsuit or sundress.
 Other times I just decide I am sick of an item of clothing and want to replace it with something different.
 I’m definitely not going to carry it around on my back if I don’t need it!
 I always try to recycle my clothing by donating it if in good condition.
 Most cities have places to donate clothing.
 Sometimes even just for fabric recycling!
 You might need to do a bit of research to find a place where you are, but try google and try churches or humanitarian organizations.

 Packing light is great when traveling in a small cabin on a boat!
-Here’s the ferry trip I took from England to Spain.
+Here’s the buy Misoprostol pills no prescription.

 Packing Light: Toiletries